|Job Type:||Full Time|

 Keeping people safe on the railway is at the heart of everything we do, safe behaviour is therefore a requirement of working for Network Rail.Applicants should demonstrate their personal commitment to safety in their application.

-We adhere to a structured pay framework, any salary offered will be within the following pay range: £40,107 - £50,133
+Network Rail adheres to a structured pay framework, any salary offered will be within the following pay range: Salary £40,107 - £50,133

 Closing date: 4th June 2020, late applications will not be accepted.We retain the right to close the advert before the listed closing date based on application volumes